jimniels/blog/src/client/posts/2014-09-02-logo-integrity.md

 ---
-title: Logo Integrity Brought into Focus
 tags: designProcess engineering
 redirect_from: /posts/logo-integrity/
 ---

+# Logo Integrity Brought into Focus

 **tldr;** An analysis of my experiment (<a href="http://jim-nielsen.com/logo-integrity">http://jim-nielsen.com/logo-integrity</a>) in testing iconic logos and their visual integrity against a gaussian blur.
 Additionally, a technical behind-the-scenes breakdown of how I built the experiment.